onnela-lab/forest/forest/sycamore/README.md

   * `UTC time`: The time (in UTC time) corresponding to the event
   * `question id`: The ID of the question corresponding to the event
   * `survey id`: The ID of the survey corresponding to the event
-  * `question type`: The type of question (radio button, free response, etc) corresponding to the event
+  * `question type`: The type of question (radio button, free response, etc.) corresponding to the event
   * `question text`: The text presented to the user
   * `question answer options`: The answer options presented to the user (applicable for check box or radio button surveys)
   * `answer`: The answer selected by the user at the time corresponding to the event.